Alberta Highway 14: Route description

-Highway 14 begins in south Edmonton as a freeway named Whitemud Drive at the Calgary Trail / Gateway Boulevard interchange, linking to Highway 2.
-It travels east for 9 km along Whitemud Drive through neighbourhoods of southeast Edmonton until reaching the Anthony Henday Drive ring road, with which it is concurrent for 2 km.
-Leaving the city, the highway veers east and intersects Highway 21 before the divided highway ends west of South Cooking Lake.
+Highway 14 officially begins at the southeastern extremity of Edmonton at Anthony Henday Drive (Highway 216), Edmonton's ring road, near the locality of Bretona.
+The highway travels east as a divided highway and intersects Highway 21 before the divided highway ends west of South Cooking Lake.
 It continues east toward Tofield where it bends southeast, paralleling the main line of the Canadian National Railway, and passes through Ryley, Poe, Holden, and Bruce before intersecting Highway 36 (Veterans Memorial Highway) in Viking.
-The highway continues through the communities of Kinsella, Irma, Fabyan, and Wainwright, crossing Highway 41 (Buffalo Trail).
-The route then travels due east and intersects Highway 17 to enter Saskatchewan.
+Natural gas was discovered near Viking in November 1914, and the Viking gas field has remained part of the regional economy for over a century.